ch0udharyji/ch0udharyji/README.md

 ###

-<p align="left">My name is Shubham Choudhary and I'm a computer science student, from India (Currently Living In Germany)</p>
+<p align="left">My name is Shubham Choudhary and I'm a computer science student, from India</p>

 ###